Forward Feynman-Kac type representation for semilinear nonconservative Partial Differential Equations: Particles system algorithm

-To simplify notations in the rest of the paper, $f_t$ will denote $f(t)$ where $f : [0,T] \rightarrow E$ is an $E$-valued Borel function and $(E,d_E)$ a metric space. \\ In previous sections, we have studied existence, uniqueness for a semilinear PDE of the form~\eqref{eq:PDE} and we have established a Feynman-Kac type representation for the corresponding solution $u$, see Theorem \ref{thm:FKForm}.
+In previous sections, we have studied existence, uniqueness for a semilinear PDE of the form~\eqref{eq:PDE} and we have established a Feynman-Kac type representation for the corresponding solution $u$, see Theorem \ref{thm:FKForm}.
 The regularized form of \eqref{eq:PDE} is the integro-PDE \eqref{eq:PDEReg} for which we have established well-posedness in Proposition~\ref{C54} 1.
-In the sequel, we denote by $\gamma^\varepsilon$ the corresponding solution and again by $u^{\varepsilon}(t,x) := (K_{\varepsilon} \ast \gamma^{\varepsilon}_t)(x)$ (see~\eqref{eq:ue}).
-We recall that $u^\varepsilon$ converges to $u$, when the regularization parameter $\varepsilon$ vanishes to $0$, see Theorem \ref{thm:cvguu'}.
-In the present section, we propose a Monte Carlo approximation $u^{\varepsilon , N}$ of $u^{\varepsilon}$, providing an original numerical approximation of the semilinear PDE~\eqref{eq:PDE}, when both the number of particles $N\rightarrow \infty$ and the regularization parameter $\varepsilon \rightarrow 0$ slowly enough.
-Let $u_0$ be a Borel probability measure on $\shp(\R^d)$.
+In the sequel, we denote by $\gamma^\varepsilon$ the corresponding solution and again by $u^{\varepsilon}(t,x) := (K_{\varepsilon} \ast \gamma^{\varepsilon}_t)(x)$, see~\eqref{eq:ue}.
+We recall that $u^\varepsilon$ converges to $u$, the unique solution of \eqref{eq:FKForm} (or equivalently the unique mild solution of \eqref{eq:PDE}), when the regularization parameter $\varepsilon$ vanishes to $0$, see Theorem \ref{thm:cvguu'}.
+In the present section, we propose a Monte Carlo approximation $u^{\varepsilon , N}$ of $u^{\varepsilon}$, providing an original numerical approximation of the semilinear PDE~\eqref{eq:PDE}, when the regularization parameter $\varepsilon \rightarrow 0$ slowly enough, while the number of particles $N\rightarrow \infty$.
+Let ${\bf u_0}$ be a Borel probability measure on $\shp(\R^d)$.